eranif/codelite/docs/docs/downloads/download.md

 Of course you can if you wish, and you'll need to do so to build apps against wxWidgets.
 CodeLite doesn't (yet) require wx3.1 though, and you can still build your own against wx3.0.x if you prefer.

 Ubuntu `16.04` (`xenial`) and later have official CodeLite packages.
-Therefore, to avoid a name-clash, our CodeLite packages have `unofficial` appended to the name
+Therefore, to avoid a name-clash, our CodeLite packages have `unofficial` appended to the name.

 To download CodeLite for Debian based systems (Debian / Mint / Ubuntu etc):